Kids love the magic of Halloween: Trick-or-treating, classroom parties and trips to a neighborhood haunted house.

 To help ensure adults and children have a safe holiday, the American Academy of Pediatrics has compiled a list of

-- A parent or responsible adult should always accompany young children on the neighborhood rounds
+- A responsible adult should accompany young children on the neighborhood rounds

-- If your older children are going alone, plan and review the route that is acceptable to you
+- If your older children are going alone, plan and review a route acceptable to you

-- Agree on a specific time when children should return home
+- Agree on a specific time children should return home

-- Only go to homes with a porch light on and never enter a home or car for a treat
+- Teach your children to never enter a stranger's home or car

 Children and adults are reminded to

 put electronic devices down, keep heads up and walk, don't run, across the street.
 NSC offers these additional safety tips for parents – and anyone who plans to be

 on the road during trick-or-treat hours:

 - Watch for children walking on roadways, medians and curbs

 - Enter and exit driveways and alleys carefully

 - At twilight and later in the evening, watch for children in dark clothing